lammps/lammps/doc/src/Build_settings.rst

          -D FFT_MKL_THREADS=on       # enable using threaded FFTs with MKL libraries -D MKL_LIBRARY=path         # path to MKL libraries -D FFT_HEFFTE_BACKEND=value # FFTW or MKL or empty/undefined for the stock
-                                     # heFFTe backend
+                                     # heFFTe back end
          -D Heffte_ROOT=path         # path to an existing heFFTe installation

       .. note::

-         heFFTe comes with a builtin (= stock) backend for FFTs, i.e. a default internal FFT implementation; however, this stock back end is intended for testing purposes only and is not optimized for production runs.
+         heFFTe comes with a builtin (= stock) back end for FFTs, i.e. a default internal FFT implementation; however, this stock back end is intended for testing purposes only and is not optimized for production runs.